-Fondation Rémy Cointreau has supported Anaïs Jarnoux with the aquisition of raw materials and tools for her work.
+Fondation Rémy Cointreau has supported Anaïs Jarnoux in 2020 for the acquisition of raw materials and tools.